KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

-- Feature: Add `KarlFacebookButtonIconWords`, `KarlLinkedinButtonIconWords` and `KarlTwitterButtonIconWords` examples.
+- Feature: Add A11Y and `KarlFacebookButtonIconWords`, `KarlLinkedinButtonIconWords` and `KarlTwitterButtonIconWords` examples.

 ## [19.2.1] - 2018-01-26